jesussilverioea/auro-interruption/demo/dialog.md

 The auro-dialog supports three different sizes.
 A default dialog is equal to the large size dialog.
 Using the `sm` and `md` attributes, the component supports these sizes for both mobile and desktop.

 The size attribute effects the `width` of the desktop dialog.
-Its `height` is dictated by the content.
+Its `height` is dictated by the content with a max height of `80%`.
 On mobile, the `size` attribute effects the `maximum height` the dialog will use of the device screen.
 Its width will be 100%.

 <div class="demo--inline exampleWrapper auro_containedButtons">